marcortola/behat-seo-contexts/README.md

-Then the page canonical should be :expectedCanonicalUrl Then the page meta title should be :expectedMetaTitle Then the page meta description should be :expectedMetaDescription
+Then the page canonical should be :expectedCanonicalUrl Then the page meta title should be :expectedMetaTitle Then the page meta description should be :expectedMetaDescription Then the page meta robots should be noindex
+Then the page meta robots should not be noindex
 ```
 ##### LocalizationContext
 ```